trumans/treehouse-rest-api-sql-course-manager/README.md

 * When request body validation **passes**:
   * A course record is created
   * Status 201 is returned
-  * Response header Location is set to "/" + the id of the new course record
+  * Response header Location is set to "/api/courses/" + the new course id
   * Response body returns no content
 * When request body validatation **fails**:
   * Status 400 is returned